Stability analysis for the incompressible Navier-Stokes equations with Navier boundary conditions: Formulation of the problem

-Our main interest here is to study the linear and nonlinear stability and instability of the steady state solution, ${\mathbf v}_s(x,y)=(0,0),\ p_s(x,y)=p_s$, where $p_s$ is a constant, of this boundary value problem.
-To our knowledge, there are few literatures on such stability and instability problems, especially for the cases where $k_0$ and $k_1$ do not have defined sign.
+Our main interest here is to study the linear and nonlinear stability and instability of the steady state solution, $(0,p_s)$, to this boundary value problem.
 Our results show that the stability (or instability) of this equilibrium depends crucially on whether the boundaries dissipate energy and the strengthen of the viscosity and slip length.
-It is shown that in the case that all the boundaries are dissipative, then nonlinear asymptotic stability holds true.
+It is shown, in the case that all the boundaries are dissipative, that nonlinear asymptotic stability holds true.
 Otherwise, there is a sharp critical viscosity, which distinguishes the nonlinear stability from instability.

 Denote the perturbation by

 Then $({\mathbf u},q)$ satisfies the perturbed equations